kelsey-ek/of7azure/GUIDE/02_Azure_Service_with_OpenFrame.md

         command: ["/bin/sh", "-ec", "while :; do echo '.'; sleep 5 ; done"]
     ```

-    * Containerport is used for connecting another container in the same Pod
+    * Containerport is used for connecting another container in the same Pod.

-2. Create a Pod
+## 2.2 Create a Pod

-* Use the command below for creating a new Pod
+1) Use the command below for creating a new Pod

     ```kubectl create -f [yaml file name]```